kwiatks/climate-change-setup-oxford/README.md

 ## PAIRS

 There are two modes for using PAIRS, Graphical User Interface (GUI) and via API calls.
 When using the GUI version you are presented with Datalayers and DataSets.
-This is a one to many relationship (a dataset contains many datalayers).
-Datalayers that you have access are [here](https://github.com/kwiatks/climate-change-setup-oxford/blob/master/PAIRS-datasets-datalayers-lists.xlsx)
+There is a one to many relationship (a dataset contains many datalayers).
+A CSV. file showing the datasets/datalayers will be shared with you during the Event.

 ### GUI

-All you need to do is register your IBM ID against the PAIRS system - this is carried out as follows :
+MUST DO : Please follow the steps below to register your IBM ID agaist the PAIRS GUI system.

 - Go to https://ibmpairs.mybluemix.net/
 - Click "Get Started"
 - Click "Sign in using IBMid"